Our Pupils' Wellbeing

 Research ( Click here to read an article ) shows that daily reflection and gratitude has a positive impact on mental health, sleep, physical health, reduces pain, reduces stress and anxiety, improves relationships and builds emotional resilience!
 In all classes, the children will spend the a few moments during the busy day to reflect on what and who they are grateful for.

 The Daily Dash

 During our morning exercise session, the children have the opportunity to talk with adults and their friends.
 This opportunity to express any worries, allows children to start their day feeling listened to and problems can start to be resolved.
 Equally, children may share ideas or opinions, which can be discussed in our House Team meetings.

 Morning and lunch playtime offer the perfect opportunity for staff to catch up with children, both in their own and other classes.
 In our small school, we are able to chat with the majority of the children in our school across the week, which plays a large part in creating 'the family feel' which is integral to our vision and valued by all.

 House Team Meetings

-Every Thursday the children meet in 3 groups, with a shared agenda.
+Across the half term the children meet in 3 groups, with a shared agenda.
 The agenda remains flexible to allow children the opportunity to raise issues or discuss ideas which they have identified.
 Simple minutes are kept to capture any pupil voice which can then be discussed in staff meetings.